evitts1989/DS-Unit-3-Sprint-1-Software-Engineering/Corey_Evitts_SC/# Data Science Unit 3 Sprint Challenge 1.md

   when others do the same for your code?
   I try to give alot of attention to indentation and spelling.
 I would appreciate the same formality in the review of my code.

+  I try to be aware of my indentation and spelling.
+I would like for others do the same when reviewing my codes.

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us improve this situation?

-  Containers help to simplify the operation by assisting the platform independence.
-They also assist in the improvement of developer productivity and differentiate data processing techniques.
+  Containers make it easier to simplify the operation by assisting  platform independence.
+Containers also help to improve  developer productivity and differentiate data processing techniques.

 Answer both of these questions (baseline ~5 sentences) here in text.